Medicare Supplement Policies

 BLUE CROSS BLUE SHIELD OF MICHIGAN MEDIGAP LEGACY RATE INFORMATION:

 For many years Blue Cross Blue Shield of Michigan (BCBSM) Legacy Medigap plans have been subsidized.
 Rates have been frozen for the past five years and not priced at market value.
 Upon expiration of the rate freeze in July 2016, BCBSM filed to adjust their rates to reflect actual claims experience and expenses.
 DIFS received a rate filing from BCBSM that was reviewed and approved.
-The rate change takes effect January 1, 2017.
-Until such time, BCBSM premium and subsidies remain the same.
+The rate change took effect January 1, 2017.

 MICHIGAN MEDIGAP SUBSIDY:

 The Michigan Medigap Subsidy is a program administered by the Michigan Health Endowment Fund that will help pay for Medigap coverage.
 If the program finds you eligible, beginning in January, 2017, the program will pay a subsidy directly to your Medigap insurance company.
 This subsidy is subtracted from the amount of premium you owe, thus lowering your monthly premium.
-If you have household income of $17,820 or less for one person or $24,030 or less for two people and have a Medigap plan with a participating insurance company, you may qualify for the subsidy.
-Applications for the subsidy will be accepted beginning October 1, 2016.
+If you have household income of $26,730or less for one person or $36,045 or less for two people and have a Medigap plan with a participating insurance company, you may qualify for the subsidy.
 To apply or learn more, visit: www.MichiganMedigapSubsidy.com or call 866-824-9772.

 MEDICARE SUPPLEMENT PLANS BASIC CORE BENEFITS: